marcelcure/FsnNodeHealthCheck/README.md

 # fusion_health_server_VPS.py
 Python programme running on your VPS that sends some docker log data to a port so that your home PC can collect it.
+This lightweight programme runs in the background.

+FUNCTIONALITY

 These two programs working together will check that :-